Shadowsong27/Shadowsong27.github.io/content/post/data/data-engineering/de-log-9-extend-duckdb.md

 If you use `dbt-duckdb` as intended / in single player mode, you will have to hold on to that single connection during your write process, which prevents you from reading using standard GUI tools (I have tried it via DataGrip and Metabase, both will fail).

 Since we are using DuckDB External tables, the data is actually not saved in the `.duckdb` file, we can easily duplicate the DuckDB file as if it’s a data catalog.
 This is inspired by [this article](https://motherduck.com/blog/from-data-lake-to-lakehouse-duckdb-portable-catalog/).
-The idea is if I duplicate the catalog file after each write on dbt side, and DataGrip (or whatever reading client you are using) will read using this duplicated `.duckdb` file, we will have no problem accessing the data while further executedbt transformation concurrently.
+The idea is if I duplicate the catalog file after each write on dbt side, and DataGrip (or whatever reading client you are using) will read using this duplicated `.duckdb` file, we will have no problem accessing the data while further execute dbt transformation concurrently.
 The actual duckdb file will be used only for registering table namespace and the actual reading of data will happen between the compute engine and the storage layer, so the size of the file is super small and portable.

-Obviously distributed writes (writing from multiple containers / host to the same storage, and to the same duckdb catalog) is much more complicated, and so far I don’t think it’s possible without writing a custom layer of application / service to manage a pool of duckdb files / locks.
+Obviously this is a pretty simplistic way of expanding the default concurrency support of the native DuckDB, and to enable distributed writes (writing from multiple containers / host to the same storage, and to the same duckdb catalog) requires more work and is much more complicated, and so far I don’t think it’s possible without writing a custom layer of application / service to manage a pool of duckdb files / locks.
 Personally, i think DuckDB has some potential to become the defacto production ready Small Data compute engine, I have not really checked MotherDuck in detail but probably that’s what they are doing.

 Regarding catalogs, there are indeed the newly open sourced UC and iceberg catalog, however none seems to be working with Duckdb perfectly yet. and given my use case, I will be more than ok with a crippled distributed read setup.
 No distributed write at all (it means all Airflow tasks will need to be executed sequentially).